mar10/jquery-ui-contextmenu/.github/CONTRIBUTING.md

-Thanks for contributing :-)
+Thanks for contributing :+1:

-In lieu of a own guideline, please have a look at the [Fancytree Contributing Guidelines](https://github.com/mar10/fancytree/wiki/HowtoContribute#report-issues).
+In lieu of an own guideline, please have a look at the [Fancytree Contributing Guidelines](https://github.com/mar10/fancytree/wiki/HowtoContribute#report-issues).